 And why is it so expensive?

 Well the ASICS METARIDE reportedly took two years for the ASICS team of designers and scientists to develop.
-And it is designed specifically to help your long runs…easier.
+And it is designed specifically to help make your long runs…easier.

 Having just run the LA marathon as a long run… I totally understand why that’s appealing to the consumer.